 The Australian Government will provide up to 80 per cent of the cost of constructing this project.
 The Australian and New South Wales governments are finalising the cost of constructing this final section.

 The Department of the Environment granted approval for the Woolgoolga to Ballina section on 14 August 2014.
 Major construction commenced on 27 June 2015 and it is expected to be complete by 2020.
-All sections of the upgrade are scheduled to have commenced by the end of 2017.
+All sections of the upgrade are underway.

-Section 2, from Halfway Creek to Glenugie, was the first section completed and a staged opening to traffic commenced in August 2017.
+Section 1, from Woolgoolga to Halfway Creek, and Section 2, from Halfway Creek to Glenugie, were the first sections completed, with both opening to traffic in in late 2017.

 The Pacific Complete consortium (comprising Laing O'Rourke and Parsons Brinckerhoff) was awarded the contract for the delivery partner role on 19 June 2015.